usc-isi-i2/kgtk/docs/transform/join.md

 | `--mode=NONE` | Treat both input files as quasi-KGTK files.
 Both `--left-file-join-columns` and `--right-file-join-columns` must be supplied. |
 | `--right-mode=NONE` | Treat the right input file as a quasi-KGTK file.  `--right-file-join-columns` must be supplied. |

+### `kgtk join / compact`

+The pipeline `kgtk join / compact` is a frequent idiom to remove duplicates and compact additional columns in KGTK output files.

+!!! info
+    In the future, `kgtk join --compact` will run `kgtk compact` automatically on the output of `kgtk join`.
+This will reduce the number of command options that may need to be specified.
+It may increase performance as well.
+Issue #116.

 ## Usage